WebAssembly/stringref/proposals/stringref/Overview.md

 ## Examples

-We assume that the textual syntax for `string.encode` and `string.new` allows you to elide the memory, in which case it defaults to 0.
+We assume that the textual syntax for instructions that take a memory operand allows you to elide the memory, in which case it defaults to 0.

 ### Make string from NUL-terminated UTF-8 in memory